Why should I join Fusion and not X?

 Aren't smaller parties just stealing votes from larger parties?

-In Australia we have preferential voting which actually means putting voting for a minor party as your top preference at #1 does NOT reduce the chances of parties placed lower on your preferences getting a seat.
+In Australia we have preferential voting, which means putting a minor party as your #1 preference does NOT reduce the chances of parties ranked lower on your ballot getting a seat.

 Why didn't Fusion just join the Greens or ALP?

-While many of the values held by Fusion's constituent parties mirror values of the Greens, and many of the executive have previously worked with the Greens and ALP, there are a number of reasons why we wouldn't just join forces with them.
+While many of the values held by Fusion's constituent parties mirror those of the Greens, and many of our executive have previously worked with the Greens and ALP, there are a number of reasons we wouldn't just join forces with them.

 Each Fusion constituent party, and Fusion as a whole, differs enough from the Greens in our core areas to warrant something different.

-There is both a perception and reality that the Greens do not act pragmatically nor represent the majority of Australians – this means that without massive internal culture change, and a national awareness campaign, the Greens will not be an effective alternative to the current government and opposition – particularly in regional and rural electorates.
+There's both a perception and a reality that the Greens don't act pragmatically or represent the majority of Australians — without a major internal culture change and a national awareness campaign, the Greens won't be an effective alternative to the current government and opposition, particularly in regional and rural electorates.

-Among other things, the Greens do not have pragmatic policies on climate emergency mobilisation, urban planning, civil and digital liberties, and privacy.
+Among other things, the Greens don't have pragmatic policies on climate emergency mobilisation, urban planning, civil and digital liberties, and privacy.

 What were you thinking with the name Fusion: Science, Pirate, Secular, Climate Emergency?

-A party name has to not only be noticeable on the ballot but also be recognisable to the members from the different parties when the Electoral Commission calls to confirm their membership.
-Faced with the ironically named 'Party Integrity Bill' we had to ensure all existing members of the five parties would get the message.
+A party name has to be noticeable on the ballot, but it also has to be recognisable to members of the different parties when the Electoral Commission calls to confirm their membership.
+Faced with the ironically named 'Party Integrity Bill,' we had to make sure all existing members of the five founding parties would get the message — so the original ballot name bundled Vote Planet and the Climate Change Justice Party under the single 'Climate Emergency' label to keep the full name short enough to fit.

-We think the full name FUSION, Science, Pirate, Secular, Climate Emergency is indeed noticeable on the ballot and while we had some reservations about the appeal, it already raised eyebrows, and when a political party is starting out, any press is good press.
+We think the full name FUSION, Science, Pirate, Secular, Climate Emergency was certainly noticeable on the ballot, and while we had some reservations about how it would land, it already raised eyebrows — and when a party is starting out, any press is good press.